AchrafReyani/job-matching-platform/apps/frontend/README.md

 # Frontend

-All documentation, setup guides, and deployment info can be found in the `/docs` folder at the repo root.
+The documentation, setup guides, and deployment info can be found in the `/docs` folder at the repo root.